Fri, Jul 01|

 In 2015, Joel was recognized as a semi-finalist in the Wes Montgomery International Jazz Guitar competition.
 In the same year, Joel and his brother (Nick Tucker) released their debut album entitled Nine Is The Magic Number that showcased original music written by the brothers.
 This was the beginning of the Tucker Brothers Group.
 In 2017, Joel received the Amplify Indy grant from Musical Family Tree which funded his second album as a leader Writing Prompts.
 In the summer of 2017, prior to the release of Writing Prompts, Joel was a featured soloist at the Montreux Jazz Festival in Montreux, Switzerland and at the Imperial Palace in Annecy, France.
 The most recent release by the Tucker Brothers, Two Parts, has gained them national and international attention and features guest artists Elena Escudero, Ellie Pruneau, Amanda Gardier, and Walter Smith III.

-Jesse Wittman is a bassist, composer,educator and recording artist based out of Indianapolis, Indiana.
+Jesse Wittman is a bassist, composer, educator, and recording artist based out of Indianapolis, IN.
 He holds a degree in Jazz Studies from Indiana University where he studied with David Baker and Bruce Bransby.
 He also holds a master’s degree in Composition from Butler University where he studied with James Aikman and Michael Shelle.
-He currently teaches jazz bass at Butler University and has had the pleasure of working with great musicians around the country such as Nicole Henry, Marvin Hamlisch, Steve Houghton, Anne Hampton Callaway and trombonist Steve Davis.
+He currently teaches jazz bass at Butler University and has had the pleasure of working with great musicians around the country including Nicole Henry, Marvin Hamlisch, Steve Houghton, Anne Hampton Callaway, and trombonist Steve Davis.

 $10 Advanced or Door